gwu-libraries/python-learning-examples/README.md

 | [social-network-analysis-actors](https://github.com/gwu-libraries/python-learning-examples/tree/master/social-network-analysis-actors)     | Explore the relationships among actors | Beginner |
 | [geomap-voting](https://github.com/gwu-libraries/python-learning-examples/tree/master/geomap-voting)     | Map voting by geographic area | Beginner |

-More modules coming soon, including projects for using Python in areas of urban sustainability, marketing, economics, psychology, criminology, the humanities, and other applications.
-Here are a few ideas we considering.
-If you have ideas for applied projects that you would like to help us development, just send us a note.
+More modules/scrips will coming soon.
+Below are a few ideas we considering.
+If you have ideas for applied projects that you would like to help us develop, just send us a <a href="mailto:rwatkins@gwu.edu">note</a>.

 <table>
   <tr>